Read time 3 minutes

 Get-MailboxDatabase | Set-MailboxDatabase CircularLoggingEnabled:$true

-Issues you may face with Circular logging
+Issues you may face with circular logging

 You may encounter a condition where database storage space is filling up continuously.
 Once you reach a certain threshold point of storage, there could be a failure in mounting the Exchange Database.
-Now, before you enable circular logging to free up space in your database, you must make a copy of the log and database.
+Now, before you enable circular logging to free up space in your database, make a copy of log and database.
 This must be done to have a backup of the database and to replay the logs again when required.

-When you employ Exchange Server with VSS ( Windows Volume Shadow Copy Service) backup infrastructure having circular logging enabled, remember that you need to disable circular logging before the next backup.
+When you employ Exchange Server with VSS (Windows Volume Shadow Copy Service) backup infrastructure having circular logging enabled, remember that you need to disable circular logging before the next backup.
 If you fail to do so, you won’t be able to take full or incremental backup.

 If you have it enabled during the incremental backup, the log files that are needed are truncated as the previous backup is not available.
 So, the intended backup will fail.
 Therefore, when you want to perform VSS backups, turn circular logging off.

-Cons of Circular logging in Exchange Server
+Cons of circular logging in Exchange Server

-• It requires complete transaction log files.
+1. It requires complete transaction log files.
 Thus, most production environments do not favor circular logging.

-• Also, there will be extra downtime that users have to face while dismounting and re-mounting the database once you enable circular logging.
+2. Also, there will be extra downtime that users have to face while dismounting and re-mounting the database once you enable circular logging.

 Can third-party tools help after Exchange data loss?